 So now we want to show our best side to someone on social media to foster a business type relationship.
 Which social networks should we look at to accomplish our goals?

 LinkedIn — This is the mac-daddy of professional social media sites.
-LinkedIn is the one you need to pay attention to if you want to foster these type of relationships.
+LinkedIn is the one you need to pay attention to if you want to foster these types of relationships.

 Facebook — You can use it for professional images.
 Best if your customers are local and you ship physical goods.
-Can also work well for Photographers, especially ones with a nature focus.
+It can also work well for Photographers, especially ones with a nature focus.

 Twitter — Not great for connecting, but very useful for building an overall brand.
 It is also a good source of secondary traffic.
 Twitter gets you traffic, but not directly.

-Quora — Since we are talking brand for social media.
+Quora — This is a great branding tool for social media.
 This one can help you too, but it is going to take work.
 Quora is about answers, and the best solutions, to the asker’s question, take the time to develop.
 You have to write and write well to gain a good following.
 It is not easy but well worth it if you can get there.

 Medium — Wait Medium is pushing it as a social network.
 That is just a place for you to publish your stories.
 The main component of s social network is the ability it has to allow for the following, friending between users on the site and the ability for users to share content; everything else is just fluff to pure social networking.
 The Medium social network has the ability for you to follow people on topics, so at the base, it is a social network and can be a great source of building a professional image.
 Most business relationships require you to write something, so show off your skills and abilities.

 Industry-Specific Social Networking Sites– You could go to class on all the different types of industry-specific social networks.
 These are typically split up into tribes.
 These take work in finding and getting into these social networks that are industry-specific.
 We will talk move about these later.